kmdouglass/bstore/docs/faq.rst

 What problem does B-Store solve?
 --------------------------------

-High content SMLM experiments can produce hundreds or even thousands of files containing multiple types of data (images, raw localizations, acquisition information, etc.).
+High-throughput SMLM experiments can produce hundreds or even thousands of files containing multiple types of data (images, raw localizations, acquisition information, etc.).
 B-Store automatically sorts and stores this information in a database for rapid retrieval and analysis, removing any need to manually maintain the data yourself.

 What are the design criteria for B-Store?
 -----------------------------------------